-- To be completed when releasing the vehicle to the owner. - Must provide evidence - Payment details completed as appropriate - Owner must sign declaration at the bottom of the form - If released on the side of the road to be completed if cash, cheque given.
+- To be completed when releasing the vehicle to the owner. - Must provide evidence. - · Payment details completed as appropriate. - Owner must sign declaration at the bottom of the form. - If released on the side of the road.
 Payment by card must be acknowledged before clamp removed.
-(Cash not accepted due to safety of officer(s))
+(Cash not accepted due to safety of officers)